onadirli/murmur/README.md

 # Usage

+- commands
     - use `docker-compose` up to run the app
+    - `docker-compose build --no-cache && docker-compose up` to rebuild and restart
+    - `docker-compose down -v` to down and remove volumes
 - frontend is hosted at `localhost:5173`
 - backend is hosted at `localhost:8001`
 - to load data: